MThorpester/Wildfire-Detection/README.md

     }
    }
    ```
--
 ## Project Artifacts
 Key project files are organized as follows:
 - All artifacts related to training and testing the neural net are in the Wildfire-Detection/TrainTestCNN directory:
     - Jupyter notebooks used to train and test all versions of the neural net
+        - The notebooks used to train and test the currently deployed production model are: Train_Save_Streamline1.ipynb, Test_Saved_Streamline1.ipynb
-    - Jupyter notebooks for extracting images, splitting images, sampling images and composing new image datasets
+    - Jupyter notebooks for generating the confusion matrix, extracting images, splitting images, sampling images and composing new image datasets
     - The actual saved models are too big to store in this repository.
 The saved version of the currently deployed model is here: https://drive.google.com/drive/folders/1e5x_d8IY2h36o5rIdzuhVkWM9cJ_1nJB?usp=sharing
     - The actual image datasets for training the CNN are too large to store in this repository (the latest contains 35,000 images).
 The latest dataset is here: https://drive.google.com/drive/folders/1mjEPKK596iGEUERgapdXmxCh-M3pK8UV?usp=sharingdataset